discordjs/guide/guide/popular-topics/components-v2.md

 In the following section, we will explain all CV2 components in detail, how they work together with interactive components, and the limitations Discord has set when using CV2 components in your message.

-## New components
+## CV2 components

 CV2 brought both layout and content components.
 While some of the content components resemble existing message elements, they behave slightly different when used as CV2 components.

 ### Text Display

 A Text Display is a content component for adding markdown-formatted text to your message.
 This component is very similar to the `content` field of a message, but by using multiple Text Display components, you gain greater control over the layout of your message.
-You can use the <DocsLink path="TextDisplayBuilder:Class" /> utility class to easily create a Text Display component.
+You can use the <DocsLink path="TextDisplayBuilder:Class" /> class to easily create a Text Display component.

 ::: tip
 In addition to the available markdown in Text Display components, you can also mention users and roles.
 In components, mentioned users and roles _will_ receive notifications, unlike when adding mentions to embeds.
 You can add the `allowedMentions` field to your message payload to control who will be notified.